-• Melanie Godsey joined the Trinity faculty in 2024.
-Melanie is a Mediterranean archaeologist with an emphasis on material approaches to social and economic histories.
-Her research concerns interactions among culturally and ethnically diverse communities and their environments in the ancient Mediterranean.
-Her interest in ancient ceramics drives her work on the lived experiences and daily lives of communities in multicultural spaces with a focus on coastal garrisons and harbors.
+• Melanie is a Mediterranean archaeologist specializing in material approaches to social and economic history, identity studies, household archaeology, and ancient pottery.
+Her research examines interactions among culturally and ethnically diverse communities and their environments.
+Her interest in ancient ceramics informs her exploration of daily life in multicultural communities, particularly at garrisons and harbors.

-She is a co-director of the Pyla-Koutsopetria excavations at Pyla-Vigla in Cyprus and a staff archaeologist on the Bays of East Attica Regional Survey (BEARS) and Western Argolid Regional Project (WARP).
-She has also participated in archaeological survey, excavation, and finds analysis for other projects in Egypt, Greece, and Italy.
+She co-directs the Pyla-Koutsopetria Archaeological Project excavations at Pyla-Vigla in Cyprus and is a staff archaeologist on the Bays of East Attica Regional Survey (BEARS) and Western Argolid Regional Project (WARP) in Greece.
+She has also participated in archaeological survey, excavation, and finds analysis for other projects in Cyprus, Egypt, Greece, and Italy.

 • Ph.D., University of North Carolina, Chapel Hill